Nanosaurus: Galton's taxonomic revisions

-Several decades later, in his 2007 study of the teeth of Morrison ornithischians, Galton concluded that the holotype femur of Othniela rex is not diagnostic, and reassigned the BYU skeleton to Laosaurus consors, which is based on better material.
+Several decades later, in his 2007 study of the teeth of Morrison ornithischians, Galton concluded that the holotype femur of Othnielia rex is not diagnostic, and reassigned the BYU skeleton to Laosaurus consors, which is based on better material.
 As the genus Laosaurus is also based on nondiagnostic material, he gave the species L. consors its own genus, Othnielosaurus.
 As a result, in practical terms, what had been thought of as Othnielia is now known as Othnielosaurus consors.
 Regarding Nanosaurus agilis, Galton considered it a potentially valid basal ornithopod, and noted similarities to heterodontosaurids in the thigh bone.
 He tentatively assigned to it some teeth that had been referred to Drinker.

 Another decade later, in 2018, Galton, alongside Kenneth Carpenter, described a new ornithischian specimen.
 They found it very similar to the fragmentary holotype of Nanosaurus, but more clear in its anatomical features.
 Their new specimen was also found to display extreme similarity with the specimens of Othnielosaurus and Drinker.
 Due to the new data, they concluded that all three species, alongside Othnielia, represented the same animal, united under the name Nanosaurus agilis.
 This painted a new picture of a singular, very common small dinosaur known from a large amount of material.
 This conclusion has been recognized by papers since, some of which incorporating the new, all-encompassing taxon into their phylogenetic analyses.

+Later research

+A 2025 study by Paul Barrett and Susannah Maidment failed to recognize autapomorphies (unique derived traits) or unique combinations of characters in the fragmentary or poorly preserved type specimens of Nanosaurus, Laosaurus, Othnielia, Othnielosaurus, and Drinker.
+As such, they opted to recognize the genera as nomina dubia that could not be conclusively synonymized with each other.
+They ultimately concluded that studies of the more complete specimens referred to these taxa may clarify the true relationships and diversity of small Morrison Formation ornithischians.

+Barrett and Maidment observed that the teeth denticles (serrations) of Drinker are surprisingly similar to those of pachycephalosaurs such as Dracorex.
+Furthermore, the jugal bears ornamentation otherwise only seen in pachycephalosaurs.
+While this identification is highly tentative, it would make Drinker the only known Jurassic pachycephalosaur, and as such, the oldest member of the clade, filling a ghost lineage implied by the existence of Late Jurassic ceratopsians.

+In their description of the new genus Enigmacursor, Maidment and Barrett commented further on the anatomy of the type specimens of Nanosaurus, Othnielia, and Othnielosaurus.
+They noted that the holotypes of Othnielia and Othnielosaurus show differences in the femur from Enigmacursor, and concluded that, although not diagnostic, these specimens at least represent a different taxon from Enigmacursor.